-The laboratory science technology major, with its foundation of course sequences in chemistry, biology, and instrumental analysis, was developed primarily from an industry perspective to prepare students for employment as laboratory technicians.
-The major has several significant factors that set it apart, including the application of real-world analyses and a state-of-the-art instrumentation laboratory.
+The laboratory science technology program, with its foundation of course sequences in chemistry, biology, and instrumental analysis, was developed primarily from an industry perspective to prepare students for employment as laboratory technicians.
+The program has several significant factors that set it apart, including the application of real-world analyses and a state-of-the-art instrumentation laboratory.
 Graduates are prepared to work in a broad range of fields, including chemical, biological, biotechnical, pharmaceutical, environmental, industrial, forensic, and food analysis.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+This program is available for qualified deaf and hard of hearing students.

 Fundamentals of Chemistry I

 This course is an introduction to the fundamental theories and principles of chemistry governing the structure and behavior of matter at the atomic and molecular levels.
 The language of chemistry including nomenclature and symbolic representation is presented.
 Computational strategies applied to stoichiometry, reaction analysis and solution preparation are practiced.
 Laboratory activities focus on precision and accuracy in the collection of data.
 Chemical hygiene and safety procedures in the laboratory are emphasized.
 (NTID Supported Students.)
 Lec/Lab 5 (Fall).

 This course is an introduction to the concepts of kinetics and thermodynamics.
 Chemical equilibrium and rate constants will be presented and quantified.
 The ideal gas law will be explored.
 Mathematical models will be developed and computational strategies will be applied and practiced.
 Laboratory activities will supplement course themes.
 Chemical hygiene and safety procedures in the laboratory are emphasized.
 (Prerequisites: This class is restricted to NTID supported students that have completed NLST-171 or equivalent courses.)
 Lec/Lab 5 (Spring).